Sign up to our Newsletter

 9. Yale Law School

-10. University of Michigan Law School
+10. Duke University School of Law

 These are just a few examples, and the list is not exhaustive.
 In these cases, they may use a GRE to LSAT score conversion chart to compare the two scores.
 The Educational Testing Service (ETS) created a handy conversion tool that predicts a candidate's LSAT score using their GRE Verbal and Quantitative Reasoning results.
 It’s been refashioned into a table, which you can find below.